-According to NASA, the total composition of air in the earth’s atmosphere consists of 78% nitrogen gas, 21 of oxygen, 0.93% argon, 0.04% carbon dioxide, and small amounts of other gases.
+According to NASA, the total composition of air in the earth’s atmosphere consists of 78% nitrogen gas, 21% of oxygen, 0.93% argon, 0.04% carbon dioxide, and small amounts of other gases.
 Many cellular components are also made up of nitrogen.
-Despite all of it, the concentration of usable form of nitrogen is very less.
+Despite all of it, the concentration of a usable form of nitrogen is very less.
 Nitrogen gas is vital but a limiting element.
-All organisms including humans, plants, and certain protozoan, demand nitrogen for their daily cellular activities.
+All organisms including humans, plants, and other organisms, demand nitrogen for their daily cellular activities.

 There is a huge demand for nitrogen gas.
-Now the question is, How does the environment meet all these demands?
-Let us learn about nitrogen fixation in details.
+Now the question is, how does the environment meet all these demands?
+Let us learn about nitrogen fixation in detail.

 What is Nitrogen Fixation?